Mexican peso crisis: Crisis

 On December 20, 1994, newly inaugurated President Ernesto Zedillo announced the Mexican central bank's devaluation of the peso between 13% and 15%.
 Devaluing the peso after previous promises not to do so led investors to be skeptical of policymakers and fearful of additional devaluations.
 Investors flocked to foreign investments and placed even higher risk premia on domestic assets.
 This increase in risk premia placed additional upward market pressure on Mexican interest rates as well as downward market pressure on the Mexican peso.
 Foreign investors anticipating further currency devaluations began rapidly withdrawing capital from Mexican investments and selling off shares of stock as the Mexican Stock Exchange plummeted.
 To discourage such capital flight, particularly from debt instruments, the Mexican central bank raised interest rates, but higher borrowing costs ultimately hindered economic growth prospects.

 When the time came for Mexico to roll over its maturing debt obligations, few investors were interested in purchasing new debt.
 To repay tesobonos, the central bank had little choice but to purchase dollars with its severely weakened pesos, which proved extremely expensive.
 The Mexican government faced an imminent sovereign default.

 On December 22, the Mexican government allowed the peso to float, after which the peso depreciated another 15%.
 The value of the Mexican peso depreciated roughly 50% from 3.4 MXN/USD to 7.2, recovering only to 5.8 MXN/USD four months later.
 Prices in Mexico rose by 24% over the same four months, and total inflation in 1995 was 52%.
 Mutual funds, which had invested in over $45 billion worth of Mexican assets in the several years leading up to the crisis, began liquidating their positions in Mexico and other developing countries.
 Foreign investors not only fled Mexico but emerging markets in general, and the crisis led to financial contagion throughout other financial markets in Asia and the Americas.
+US investors in Mexican securities risked losses of $8 to 10 billion.
 The impact of Mexico's crisis in Chile and Brazil became known as the "Tequila effect" (efecto tequila).